zeroDivZero/notes-ios/notes/ui/SwiftUI/View/LayoutModifiers/padding.md

 * `edges`: Set of edges to pad.
 Default `.all`.
 * `length`: Points to pad on specified edges. `nil` (default) for platform-specific default value.

+There exist variants to pad each edge independently or only specify amount for all edges.